QUESTIONS AND ANSWERS ABOUT SURGICAL ABORTION

 Q: How much experience do the doctors have?

-A: The doctors have been performing abortion procedures for more than 20 years.
+A: Most of our doctors have performed abortion procedures for more than 30 years.

 Meadowbrook Women's Clinic, P.A.